So You Want To Collect Art…

 Client/Private Collector, Rashad Delph

-Take this therapeutic trip with me as I dive in deeper to the arts and the many mediums of its therapy in our lives.
-On this journey I am going to dispel a myth surrounding art collecting.
-And yes, I am looking at you “sayers” that say in order for a work to be “valuable” you have to spend a lot of money on it.
+Take this therapeutic trip with me as I dive deeper into the arts and the many mediums of its therapy in our lives.
+On this journey, I am going to dispel a myth surrounding collecting art.
+And yes, I am looking at you “sayers” that posit that in order for a work to be “valuable” you have to spend a lot of money on it.
 Tsk.
 Tsk.
 After all, what is value?
 One’s judgment of what is important.
 Not the cost of it, but what it means to you.

 If this interests you, I am starting a monthly newsletter.
-In it, I will talk about the many mediums of art, the feelings that they create, curating a collection that is so authentically and intentionally you, how we are all meant to be the gatekeepers of our cultures and so many other things.
-And to be clear, I did NOT go to school to write about artists and the work that they create, there are MANY MANY talented writers that already do this (Kendra Walker is a great one) and a lot of great publications that showcase this (Sugarcane Magazine is Wonderful).
-This is not the same thing.
-My newsletter is more of an art as therapy & where do I begin or go approach.
-I will also share artists of different mediums, upcoming exhibits/shows, great books and many many other things in this newsletter.
+In it, I will talk about the many mediums of art, the feelings that they create, curating a collection that is authentically and intentionally you, how we are all meant to be the gatekeepers of our cultures, and so much more.
+And to be clear, I did NOT go to school to write about artists and the work that they create.
+There are MANY, MANY talented writers that already do this (Kendra Walker is a great one) and a lot of great publications that showcase this (Sugarcane Magazine is Wonderful).
+My newsletter is more of an “Art as Therapy” and “Where do I begin or go?” approach.
+I will also share artists of different mediums, upcoming exhibits/shows, great books, and several other helpful resources in this newsletter.
 If you’re interested, hit me up in the comments section and I will get things rolling.

 As you begin your art collecting journey, I NEED you to understand ONE thing.
 As you collect, the most important reminder is that YOU are the beholder of the beauty that art holds.